Program Focus Area

 - Documenting the changing coastal weather and climate environment.

 - Developing policies, plans, and ordinances to reduce risks, manage weather and climate events, and speed recovery.

 - Developing and identifying effective standards and metrics for assessing weather and climate resiliency.

-- Helping communities prepare for and mitigate the impacts of shoreline changes.
+- Helping communities prepare for and mitigate the impacts of sea-level rise.